-There are nine full members of the WPCF from all over the world who collaborate to promote the development and prosperity of the global printing industry.
+There are 12 full members of the WPCF from all over the world who collaborate to promote the development and prosperity of the global printing industry.

 Born out of the consolidation of PIA and GATF, Printing Industries of America has a long and impressive history.
 We are dedicated to the advancement of the graphic communications industry worldwide.
-Printing Industries proudly hosts two specialty Centres of Excellence—the Centre for Technology & Research (formerly GATF) and the Centre for Digital Printing Excellence.
-Both serve PIA’s members and the industry with in-depth, quality research, reports, products, services, and more.
+Printing Industries proudly hosts two specialty Centers of Excellence–the Center for Technology & Research (formerly GATF) and the Center for Digital Printing Excellence.
+Both serve our members and the industry with in-depth, quality research, reports, products, services, and more.

 The Printing Industries Association of Australia (PIAA) is the leadership and support organisation for all businesses in the Print, Packaging and Visual Communication industry in Australia.
 They are an independent, specialist, member-based and not-for-profit national organisation representing large, medium and small businesses.
 PIAA’s membership covers all imaging and communication sectors, with a focus on maximising the profitability and protection of member companies and associations.